Curves of Minimax Curvature: Maximum Principle

 Furthermore, \eqref{Hamiltonian2} and \eqref{H_const} give

-The control $v(t)$ to be chosen for the case when $a\,\lambda_3(t)=0$ for a.e.\ $t\in[\zeta_1,\zeta_2]\subset[0,t_f]$ is referred to as {\em singular control}, because \eqref{control2} does not yield any further information.
-On the other hand, when $a\,\lambda_3(t)\neq 0$ for a.e.\ $t\in[0,t_f]$ (which implies that $a>0$), i.e., it is possible to have $\lambda_3(t)=0$ only for isolated values of $t$, the control $v(t)$ is said to be {\em nonsingular}.
+The control $v(t)$ to be chosen for the case when $\lambda_3(t)=0$ for a.e.\ $t\in[\zeta_1,\zeta_2]\subset[0,t_f]$ is referred to as {\em singular control}, because \eqref{control2} does not yield any further information.
+On the other hand, when $\lambda_3(t)\neq 0$ for a.e.\ $t\in[0,t_f]$ the control $v(t)$ is said to be {\em nonsingular}.
 It should be noted that, if $\lambda_3(\tau)=0$ only at an isolated point $\tau$, the optimal control at this isolated point can be chosen as $v(\tau) = -1$ or $v(\tau) = 1$, conveniently.
 Therefore, if the control $v(t)$ is nonsingular, it will take on either the value $-1$ or $1$, the bounds on the control variable.
 In this case, the control $v(t)$ is referred to as {\em bang--bang}.
 Since the sign of $\lambda_3(t)$ determines the value of the optimal control $v(t)$, $\lambda_3$ is referred to as the {\em switching function}.